 • Sri Lanka accommodation guide ⇒ where we stayed during our trip, pros and cons about those accommodations and prices per night.

-In the map below you can find our itinerary, accommodation and highlights.
+In the map below you can find our 1 month Sri Lanka itinerary (including budget accommodation and all the Sri Lanka highlights we visited):

 Sri Lanka travel itinerary: important facts and figures